An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

 The main result of \cite{loubaton2021conditions} corresponds to the special case of preservation of fibrant objects.

-Note, that in particular the proposition shows that the stratified Street nerve from \cite{loubaton2021conditions}, while not being a right Quillen functor, is still a morphism of Brown categories of fibrant objects, and so it does defines a limit preserving functor on the corresponding associated $\infty$-categories.

-\begin{proof} As the stratified Street nerve $N : \micat \to \msset $ is a right Quillen functor, it preserves fibrations and trivial fibrations, as well as weak equivalences between fibrant objects.
-Moreover, we have shown in \cref{subsec:Folk} that the functor sending a strict $\infty$-category to the marked one where the marked arrows are the coinductively invertible ones, preserves fibrations, trivial fibrations and weak equivalences. \end{proof}
+Note that, in particular, the proposition shows that the stratified Street nerve from \cite{loubaton2021conditions}, while not being a right Quillen functor, is still a morphism of Brown categories of fibrant objects (\cite{brown1973abstract}), and so it does define a limit-preserving functor on the corresponding associated $(\infty,1)$-categories. \begin{proof} As the stratified Street nerve $N : \micat_\satind \to \mstrat_V$ is a right Quillen functor, it preserves fibrations and acyclic fibrations, as well as weak equivalences between fibrant objects.
+Moreover, we have shown in \cref{theo;equivalenc eentre can et coind2} that the functor sending a strict $\infty$-category to the marked one where the marked arrows are the coinductively invertible ones, preserves fibrations, acyclic fibrations, and weak equivalences. \end{proof}

+Finally, we want to clarify that this ``forgetful'' functor from strict $\infty$-categories to weak $\infty$-categories is not an ``inclusion'' in the sense that it is not fully faithful in any reasonable homotopy-theoretic sense.
+That is, this functor is not just an inclusion of strict $(\infty,m)$-categories into weak $\infty$-categories, but exhibits strict $\infty$-categories as objects with more structure than weak $\infty$-categories, even though the exact nature of this additional structure is not quite clear, beyond some special cases.
+Below we reproduce an example, mostly due to Dimitri Ara in \cite{ara2019quillen}, and just slightly adjusted to our setting, showing that this functor is not fully faithful on the homotopy category:

+\begin{example} For $M$ a commutative monoid, we write $B^n M$ for the strict $\infty$-category with only one cell in dimension $k <n$, the monoid $M$ of cell in dimension $n$ and only identity arrows in dimension $k>n$.
+All composition operations are given by the operation of $M$.
+We then claim that

+Where $[ \_, \_ ]$ denote the set of homotopy class of maps (i.e. morphism in the homotopy category).
+We have not specified the marking, but these results do not depend on markings as long as the nerve $N$ is applied to a fibrant replacement (as it is a right Quillen functor).

+First, we need to notice that $ B^2 \mathbb{N}$ is the $\infty$-category freely generated by one object $*$ and a $2$-cell whose source and target are the identity of $*$.
+In particular it is a polygraph, and hence is a cofibrant object.